Instrumental Music Lessons

 • Payments can be made in full or via instalments

-• Full payment of fees or the first instalment are required before lessons commence to confirm your enrolment.
+• Full payment of fees or the first instalment are required before lessons commence in Term 1 Week 2 to confirm your enrolment.
+If no payment is made the enrolment will be withdrawn.

-• All payments are managed through your school Compass account (parent/guardian login)
+• All payments are managed through your school Compass account (parent/carer login)

 • Fees are non-refundable once payment has been made.